abilandz/PH8124/Lecture_3/Lecture_3.md

 bin  boot  dev  etc  home  lib  media  opt  proc  root  run  sbin  sys  tmp  usr  var
 ```

 All files and directories on your computer are in one of these subdirectories.
-Depending on which Linux distribution you are using, the details might differ — you can programmatically inspect which Linux distribution is installed on your computer with the following command:
+Depending on which Linux distribution you are using, the details might differ &mdash; you can programmatically inspect which Linux distribution is installed on your computer with the following command:

 ```bash
 $ cat /etc/os-release